 by Christopher Slater My best friend has a unique obsession.
 He loves pens.
 Specifically, he loves trying to find really nice fountain pens.
 I’ve never been able to understand this focus of his because I can’t make much use of fountain pens.
 I’m left-handed and I hold my pen in an awkward fashion so… Read More The Bleeding Pen – The Art of the Written Word

 Hello everyone!
 Spring is here, so it’s time to take a look back to check out the top writing tips posts of this past winter.
 Feel free to click any of the links below to take a read.
 Results are calculated by page views.

-Every story has exposition–details of the character and world that you, as the author, need to pass on to the reader.
+By Andrea Lundgren Every story has exposition–details of the character and world that you, as the author, need to pass on to the reader.
 You’ve spent hours fleshing out the world of your story and learning about your characters, and now you have to find some way of getting this information (or at least… Read More 4 Ways to Handle Backstory